dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 ##### MOF-based DSC resource

-All mof-based resource should have `DSC_` prefixed before the resource name in the schema file and on files (e.g. ``DSC_Resource.schema.mof`, `DSC_Resource.psm1`).
+All mof-based resources should have `DSC_` prefixed before the resource name in the schema file and on files (e.g. ``DSC_Resource.schema.mof`, `DSC_Resource.psm1`).
 This is per a convention that the name (or abbreviated name) of the company that provides the resource be included in the name of mof-based